ArshSB/Backward-Words/README.md

 just kidding. for a much faster explanation, check out the app **[here](https://backwardwords.netlify.app/)**

-## Contribution and Reproduction
-please do feel free to submit a pull request if you would like to improve this application, I am sure there's a lot of that to be done

-you are more than welcome to build upon this app, but please do keep in mind that this is GNU GPLv3 licensed so any modifications will have to be licensed under GPLv3 as well

 ## Attributions
 * [Netlify](https://www.netlify.com/) - for hosting the app
 * [Random Words](https://www.npmjs.com/package/random-words) - for word list